Innkeeping at Poland Spring began in 1790 with an overnight

 spring--the same bottled water sold today under the Poland Spring name.

-neglect, economic downturns, and a host of other factors sent the once-prestigious resort
+the years, neglect, economic downturns, and a host of other factors sent the

-20th century Inn, an 18-hole golf course designed by Donald Ross, and haunting memories of
+buildings, a 20th century Inn, an 18-hole golf course designed by Donald Ross, and

-a bygone era.
-Those memories, together with photographs, postcards, and selected
+haunting memories of a bygone era.
+Those memories, together with photographs,